 9. Check that your appliances work properly.

-One option not often discussed is the possibility of switching from a long-term contract to a prepaid service plan with an electric company that gives you the option to pay only for the electricity you use.
+For immediate and long-term savings on your electricity bill, consider switching from a long-term contract to a prepaid service plan with an electric provider such as Payless Power that gives you the option to pre-pay for strictly the electricity that you actually use.
 This will keep you from paying for energy that is not being used and it will also give you an idea of what your energy consumption is so that you can better plan and budget for the winter months.